Transfer Learning in Infinite Width Feature Learning Networks: Introduction

 \section{Introduction}

-Modern deep-learning models achieve remarkable accuracy by scaling parameters, computation, and data \cite{hestness2017deep,kaplan2020scaling,hoffmann2022training}.
+Modern deep-learning models achieve remarkable accuracy by scaling parameters, computation, and data \citep{hestness2017deep,kaplan2020scaling,hoffmann2022training}.
 Yet collecting such large volumes of data is prohibitively expensive or outright impossible in many settings.
 Transfer learning offers a principled escape from this data bottleneck: by repurposing representations learned on data-rich source tasks, it reduces sample complexity while improving generalization \citep{tan2018survey, brown2020language, li2020transfer, isik2025scaling}.
 Therefore, understanding which properties of the pretraining and downstream data distributions enable effective transfer is critical for modern deep learning.
 Despite its empirical success, transfer learning still lacks a principled theory that predicts when it will succeed.
-In this paper, we present a novel theory of transfer learning in two-layer neural networks that elucidate the rich phenomenology of transfer learning.
+In this paper, we present a novel theory of transfer learning in multi-layer neural networks that elucidate the rich phenomenology of transfer learning.

-Mathematically analyzing transfer learning is challenging, in part because representation learning in generic neural networks with realistic data remains poorly understood.
-To overcome this difficulty, we focus on transfer after \textbf{representation learning in infinite-width neural networks} in the $\mu$P/mean-field parameterization \cite{song2018mean, chizat2018global, yang2021tensor, bordelon2023self}.
+Mathematically analyzing transfer learning is challenging, in part because representation learning in generic neural networks remains poorly understood.
+To overcome this difficulty, we focus on transfer after \textbf{representation learning in infinite-width neural networks} in the $\mu$P/mean-field parameterization \citep{song2018mean, chizat2018global, yang2021tensor, bordelon2023self}.
 In this parameterization, feature learning is preserved even as the width of the network goes to infinity.
-We focus on supervised learning for both source and target tasks and derive results for the network predictor after each phase of transfer learning.
-In particular, we analyze (1) Bayesian networks (building on the prior works \cite{yang2023theory, fischer2024critical, lauditi2025adaptive}) and (2) transfer learning through gradient flow.
-Our infinite width theory enables accurate predictions of the resulting network models for wide but finite neural networks.
+We focus on supervised learning for both source and target tasks and derive results for the network performance after each phase of transfer learning.
+In particular, we analyze (1) linear toy models of fine-tuning with adaptive kernels after feature learning on source task and (2) non-linear models of transfer learning when both source and target tasks can operate in a feature learning regime.
+Our theory enables accurate predictions of the resulting network models for wide but finite neural networks.